antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

   the filter option for the **Broad 2023 10 c6 oncogenic** gene set.

-* On the result page, click on the best correlating gene to plot both genes together, in a two gene view.
+* On the result page, click on the best correlating gene (not MLH1) to plot both genes together, in a two gene view.
 Inspect the correlation.
-Can you think of reasons why the gene expression is highly correlated?
+Can you think of reasons why the gene expression might be highly correlated?

 * Click on **View Additional Details**, look at the Probeset Genome Location table.